-Lists in makefile style (one rule)
+n Lists in makefile style (one rule)

-Suppresses system files
+s Suppresses system files

-Gives the same output as -0, but with the filename extension d
++ Gives the same output as -o, but with the filename extension d for input into a file with the default filename extension i.

-See also Rules for specifying a filename or directory as parameters, page 252.
+See also Rules for specifying a filename or directory as parameters, page 260.

-Use this option to make the compiler list the names of all source and header files opened for input into a file with the default filename extension i.
+Description Use this option to make the compiler list the names of all source and header files opened